StvlKrddn/Prototype/README.md

 # Prototype
-This is the prototype game I created for my university thesis
+This is the prototype game I created for my university thesis "Follow the Magic Flute"